La Cangreja National Park

 La Cangreja National Park, until 2002 the Cerro de la Cangreja Protected Zone, is a National Park in the Puriscal Canton of San José Province, in west-central Costa Rica.

 It is a part of the Central Pacific Conservation Area, near the Pacific Ocean coast.

 Waterfall in La Cangreja National Park.

+Flora and fauna

+The park's forest includes tree species locally known as nazareno, cristóbal, olla de mono and cortez amarillo, as well as Guanacaste and ceiba.
+More than 300 species of birds have been recorded in the park, including scarlet macaws, trogons, toucans and the sunbittern.
+Mammals present include agoutis, coatis and collared peccaries, alongside green-and-black poison dart frogs and ctenosaurs.